FREE delivery in the contiguous US!

 Live trees, wreaths, and swags can be reused in many sustainable ways (just take off all lights and decor first):

-- Give the foliage back to the Earth by composting or mulching it.
-Pine needles have lots of nutrients and can help aerate the soil, and woodchips will keep the underlying dirt moist during the cooler months.
+- Compost or mulch foliage to give it back to the Earth.
+Pine needles contain lots of nutrients and can help aerate the soil, and woodchips will keep the underlying dirt moist during the cooler months.

 - Create a feeding area for fish by sinking live trees into the pond on your property.

-- Start a bird habitat by placing your used pine tree in the backyard.
+- Place your used pine tree in the backyard to start a bird habitat.
 Birds will flock to it for shelter in winter and nests in the spring.

-Some cities offer live tree dropoff sites and curbside pickup for a limited time after the holiday season ends.
+PRO TIP: Some cities offer live tree drop-off sites and curbside pickup for a limited time after the holiday season ends.
 Contact your local city department to learn the dates and locations.

 8. Artificial Trees

-Whether or not a faux tree can be recycled depends on what it's made of.
-Many contain polyvinyl chloride (PVC) plastic, which is tough for many facilities to process, but an online search can help you find centers near you that accept this rigid plastic.
+Faux trees can be recycled if they’re made with the right materials.
+However, many contain polyvinyl chloride (PVC) plastic, which is challenging for many facilities to process.
+An online search can help you find centers near you that accept this rigid plastic.
 An alternative is to donate your artificial tree to a thrift shop—provided it's still in good condition.

 9. Batteries